A unique program to prevent and treat psychoses (PEPP-Montréal)

 The Prevention and Early Intervention Program for Psychosis (PEPP-Montréal) is a program for young people who are experiencing an untreated first episode of psychosis.
 PEPP-Montréal’s goal is to spur hope for full recovery in adolescents and young people suffering from psychosis.

 “Early intervention” in psychosis is a relatively new concept in mental health.
-It is designed to improve outcomes in schizophrenia and other psychoses through earlier detection of untreated psychosis and effective treatments tailored to the specific phases of the disorder.
+It is designed to improve outcomes in schizophrenia and other psychoses.
+To reach this goal the program aims to earlier detection of untreated psychosis and effective treatments tailored to the specific phases of the disorder.

 PEPP-Montréal accepts people: